 You can also set up automatic bill payments and savings goals and monitor your spending with intuitive financial tools.

-The Everything Account comes with an APY of 0.15% for all balances.
+The Everything Account comes with an APY of up to 0.15% APY for all balances.
 There are no qualifying actions needed here, and with no minimum deposit requirements, you’ll start earning interest right away, no matter what your initial balance looks like.